apostrophecms/docs/docs/guide/webpack.md

 }
 ```

-This way you'll be able to contribute to any webpack extension from any module in a flexible.
+This way you'll be able to contribute to any webpack extension from any module in a flexible way.
-This feature should only be useful in certain specific cases.

 ## Extra bundles